Overview

 Can comment access or higher (i.e. less restricted) to add comments to a page.

-Integrations must also have comment permissions, which can be set in the Integrations dashboard.
+Connections must also have comment permissions, which can be set in the Developer portal.

-Integrations are apps developers build to use the public API within a Notion workspace.
-Integrations must be given explicit permissions to read/write content in a workspace, included content related to comments.
+Connections are apps developers build to use the public API within a Notion workspace.
+Connections must be given explicit permissions to read/write content in a workspace, included content related to comments.

-To give your integration permission to interact with comments via the public REST API, you need to configure the integration to have comment capabilities.
+To give your connection permission to interact with comments via the public REST API, configure the connection to have comment capabilities.
 There are two relevant capabilities when it comes to comments — the ability to:- Read comments.

 - Write (or insert) comments.